quicwg/multipath/draft-ietf-quic-multipath.md

 adopt a simple coordination rule, such as only letting the client initiate closure of duplicate paths, or perhaps relying on the application protocol to decide which paths should be closed.

-## Implementing Key Updates

-As specified in {{multipath-key-update}}, endpoints wait at least 3 times the largest path RTO after a key update before initiating a new update.
-This is in line with {{Section 6.5 of QUIC-TLS}}, which recommends that endpoints do not retain old read keys for no more than three times the PTO after having received a packet protected using the new keys.
-The main difference is that endpoints using the multipath extensions consider the largest of the path RTO, instead of only considering the RTO of a single path.

-The choice of a 3*RTO delay is a trade-off.
-Longer delays would diminish the probability that packets will be lost if they arrive after their decryption key has been discarded, but keeping old keys available for longer delays reduces the security of the protocol.
-Very few packets are expected to arrive after the delay of 3 RTO, and discarding those packets will have limited impact on performance.

 # New Frames {#frames}